seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 It is a shame that there are so many server dependencies.
 When these servers are eventually taken offline, some doorbell functionality will stop working (although I have confirmed that local RTSP/ONVIF camera functionality will continue to work).
 Planned obsolescence is a risk for all smart doorbells, but this represents a missed opportunity to allow this device to work independently of its manufacturer's servers.
 In an ideal world, I would have liked:
 - the ability to specify which MQTT server to use for event communication.
-- a standard STUN/TURN implementation (like [coturn](https://github.com/coturn/coturn)), so you could host it yourself or configure the doorbell to use a publicly available solution (such as Google's STUN servers, which support WebRTC video chat in Chrome).
+- a standard STUN/TURN implementation (like [coturn](https://github.com/coturn/coturn)), so you could host it yourself or configure the doorbell to use a publicly available solution (such as Google's STUN servers, which are used by Chrome for WebRTC).
 - no uploading of snapshots to Amazon S3 or any other internet service.
 There is already a peer-to-peer connection to the app that snapshots can be downloaded through.
 - no separate voice relay server.
 Just a two-way peer-to-peer UDP stream with the app.

 Although the device works (and works reliably), the firmware is clearly sloppy in places.
-It performs unnecessary SSDP discovery on the LAN and sends hundreds of test STUN traffic to non-existent non-routable IP addresses.
+It performs unnecessary SSDP discovery on the LAN and sends hundreds of test STUN packets to non-routable IP addresses.
 In fact, it sends hundreds of packets to every STUN server, when a handful would suffice.
 It fails to stream video if it cannot connect to a "TURN" service, even though that is just a backup communication channel.
 When I looked inside the firmware I saw it still contains lots of leftover debugging information.
 None of this is critical, but sloppiness and poor security go hand-in-hand.

 From a security perspective, I can say that everything I observed seemed necessary for the advertised functionality, and nothing looked nefarious.
 It is true that it uploads camera snapshots and audio (and sometimes video) to servers, but no more than any other smart doorbell.
 Like any IoT device, it could contain a hidden backdoor that could activate sleeper code that does something I didn't observe in my tests, but the same caveat goes for nearly every bit of software running in all our homes.
 The firmware does appear to be sloppy in places, and may be vulnerable to buffer overrun exploits if someone cared to develop one, which could conceivably be delivered by flooding the router with malicious UDP packets in the hope of slipping one back to the doorbell's STUN client code.
 This is a theoretical risk, and similar risks exist for a lot of IoT devices that we use.
 I bet if I analysed most IoT devices to an equivalent extent I would also see sloppiness and potential attack vectors.
-My conclusion is that this device should be treated as a similar security risk as all the other IoT devices on the network, and that the appropriate precaution is to isolate it insofar as possible from other devices.
+My conclusion is that this device should be treated as a similar security risk to all the other IoT devices on the network, and that the appropriate precaution is to isolate it insofar as possible from other devices.

 {: .callout .no-icon }
 > **Recommendation: For peace of mind, isolate the device on a VLAN or a separate WiFi.
 Other than that, let it talk to its servers.**